 UC Blue Ash College is committed to providing all students equal access to learning opportunities.
 Accessibility Resources is the official campus office that works with students who have disabilities (learning, ADD, psychological, visual, hearing, physical, cognitive, medical condition, etc.) to arrange for reasonable accommodations.
 Students are encouraged to contact Accessibility Resources for a confidential discussion about services and accommodations.
 Contact should be initiated as soon as possible to allow adequate time for services to be arranged.
-Location - Muntz Hall, room 112L.
-Telephone - (513) 792-8625.
+Visit our office in Muntz Hall, room 112L or give us a call at 513-792-8625.

 Work cooperatively with AR to provide certain accommodations.
 This could entail making an announcement to recruit a note taker, sending class handouts to AR in advance so we can enlarge the font, wearing a microphone for an FM listening system device, etc.

 If you have a student registered with our office who is struggling academically please notify AR.
 We'll follow up with the student to provide.

 If you have a student in your class whom you believe is struggling due to disability issues our office recommends the following: